soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 to parse the arguments.

 As we've seen with previous EDSLs, this library uses the *combinator pattern* as well.
-We need consider what are the basic primitives for building a parser, and what are the methods of composing small parsers into bigger parsers.
+We need to consider what are the basic primitives for building a parser, and what are the methods of composing small parsers into bigger parsers.